hadley/adv-r/Functionals.md

 optimise(nll2, c(0, 100))
 ```

+We can verify these values are correct by using the analytic solution: in this case, it's just the mean of the data values, 32.1 and 5.45.

 Another important mathmatical functional is `optim()`.
-It is a generalisation of `optim()` to more than one direction.
+It is a generalisation of `optim()` to more than one dimension.
 If you're interested in how `optim()` works, you might want to explore the `Rvmmin` package, which provides a pure-R implementation of R. Interestingly `Rvmmin` is no slower than `optim()`, even though it is written in R, not C: for this problem, the bottleneck is evaluating the function multiple times, not controlling the optimisation.

 ### Exercises